NCAR/CTSM-Tutorial/README.md

 - Enter your username and passsword provided with your tutorial registration
-- This should launch a JupyterLab window in your browser
+- This should launch a JupyterLab window in your browser.

 ## Step 2: Clone CTSM Tutorial Repository
 - Click on the `Terminal` icon to open a terminal window.